slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Hooking Curiosity
 A screenwriter friend of mine recently told me his secret to writing compelling characters.
 “It’s easy,” he said.
 “Just make them contradictions.”
-Becoming a Contradiction
 To be human is to be a contradiction
-So begin by taking inventory of the various qualities and skills you already have, right now.
-I recommend doing it in that order -- qualities first (your personality stack), then skills (your talent stack).
-Write them down.
-Notice the ways in which you already contradict yourself.
-Notice how you defy your categories.
-Trust that these exist in you for a reason.
-Know that people will gravitate to you because of these qualities.
-Notice that they already do.

-mimicking people gestures and words works!

 To Persuade Someone, Look Emotional
 - you automatically trust when somebody is doing at that time what you're doing. paraphrased scott adams